thingsdb/ThingsDocs/v0/content/collection-api/event_id.md

 ### Return value

-The current event ID or `nil` when the query has no event.
+The current event Id or `nil` when the query has no event.

 ### Example